proycon/flat/docs/installation_guide.rst

 Upgrade
 ------------

-If you use the container images as recommended, just pull in the latest image version from Docker Hub.
+If you use the container images as recommended, just pull in the latest image version from Docker Hub and you can ignore the rest of this section.

-To upgrade your existing manual installation of flat to the latest version, run the following from within your virtual environment::
+To upgrade your existing *manual* installation of flat to the latest version, run the following from within your virtual environment::

     $ pip install -U FoLiA-Linguistic-Annotation-Tool